 Travelling while pregnant throws up (pardon the pun) some additional health and airline regulation issues that you need to consider before arranging to fly or travel overseas.

 Every airline will have their own rules around the latest date you can fly before your due date.
-The standard cut off limit for flying without a doctor’s letter is normally between 28 and 32 weeks – however you should always check with the individual airline before travelling, and bare in mind multiples pregnancies will have an earlier cut-off date (Check out our International Airlines Review for pregnancy policy by airline).
+The standard cut off limit for flying without a doctor’s letter is normally between 28 and 32 weeks – however, you should always check with the individual airline before travelling.
+Bear in mind multiples pregnancies will have an earlier cut-off date.

 Regardless of the airlines cut off, I have always gone to the effort of getting a doctor’s letter as soon as my bump is obvious in case I am challenged.
 I have only had this occur on one occasion when I was right on 28 weeks.
 (A doctor’s letter should simply state how far along you are, that it’s a healthy pregnancy, number of babies due, estimated due date and that there is no known reason not to travel).